Don't worry about the January deadline, you've still got time to apply to start university this year

 The new deadline you're now looking at is 30 June.
 Everyone – whether a home/EU or an international candidate – gets until then to submit an application for immediate consideration.
 The big difference is that it's now first come, first served.
 So you want to be swift, but don't rush it.

 The only time where late applicants are best advised to hold back their application is in the days immediately after the January deadline.
 At this point, it can actually be beneficial to wait a while.

 As universities will be processing the applications received before the deadline, they may not know for a few weeks afterwards whether they can consider any more.
 So, if you hold out until mid-to-late February, universities will be notifying Ucas whether they will be in Ucas Extra and if so for which courses.
 That gives you a better idea of what's still out there.

 Once you're past late February, however, you should get your application in as soon as possible to give yourself the best chance of success.

 Checking what's on offer

-You can back up your research by checking TSR's UniMatch tool.
+You can back up your research with TSR's UniMatch tool.
 This lists details for all UK university courses, alongside real reviews from students, helping you to nail down your shortlist.
 You can also find the relevant university forum to ask university official reps and current students your questions.

 Bear in mind that course availability is changing all the time.
-You'll need to double-check with the unis that interest you before making an application.
+You'll need to check with the universities that interest you before making an application.
 That means it's time to hit the phone.
-This is your chance to quickly find out whether there will be availability on the courses that interest you, and also get an insight into whether that uni is actually the right one for you.
+This is your chance to quickly find out whether there will be availability on the courses that interest you, and also get an insight into whether that university is actually the right one for you.

-During your phone call, make sure you explain your circumstances, your grades or predicted grades, and tell them a bit about yourself.
+During your phone call, make sure you explain your circumstances, your grades or predicted grades and tell them a bit about yourself.
 They will tell you whether they would consider you, and if they say 'yes' then you can apply.
-If they say 'no', then don't waste your application, and find somewhere else.
+If they say 'no', then don't waste your application and find somewhere else instead.